-Stones - the frequency, size and shape of the dominant stone size and of a secondary stone size only were recorded.
+Stones - the frequency, size and shape of the dominant and secondary stone sizes only were recorded.
 This may mean that the frequency and shape of different sized stones were not recorded though there was the option to record additional stone sizes in the notes section of the proforma.
 The frequency, size and shape of any stones were recorded in blank boxes one, two and three respectively for the dominant stone size and blank boxes four to six for the secondary stone size.